|

 This machine is quieter than my expectations, I am placing it 40 – 50ft away from my camp to get a super silent environment.

-Maintenance: Like all champion inverter generators this machine is pretty easy to maintain, you just have to check the engine oil, clean the filters, spark plugs, etc on a regular basis.
+Maintenance: Like all champion inverter generators this machine is pretty easy to maintain, you just have to check the engine oil, and clean the filters on regular basis.

-Safety, customer support, and warranty: Champion 4500 dual fuel has earned certifications from the EPA, CARB, PGMA G300-2018 and proved to be more eco and appliance-friendly compared to the non-inverter generators.
+Safety, customer support, and warranty: Champion 4500 dual fuel earns certification from the EPA, CARB, and PGMA G300-2018 and proved to be more eco and appliance friendly compared to the non-inverter generators.
 Furthermore, it comes with 3 years of limited warranty.

 • Safe for appliances and the environment.